gomorpheus/morpheus-docs/integration_guides/service_discovery/consuldoc.rst

 Consul
 ------

 |morpheus| can integrate with Consul to automatically install the Consul Agent in Client Mode on Instances and configure communication with the Consul host.
+Hola

 Add Consul Integration
 ^^^^^^^^^^^^^^^^^^^^^^